hesa2020/LoLGamepadController/README.md

 Right Joystick button = Toggle the Minimap Mode

-Right Joystick = Move the camera using the arrow keys / Move the minimap camera (In Minimap Mode) / Scrolling in the shop window
+Right Joystick = Move the camera using the arrow keys (Old) / Move the camera using middle mouse button (New) / Move the minimap camera (In Minimap Mode) / Scrolling in the shop window